DavidBellamy/grpo-gsm8k/README.md

 # Simple RL for Math Reasoning

-⚠️ This ReadMe is under construction so it might contain some mistakes.
+⚠️ Under construction.
 More soon!

-This repo contains RL-style fine-tuning & evaluation scaffolding for math reasoning, e.g. GSM8K.
-It is LoRA-friendly but will also have full fine-tuning code as well.
-It is meant for models that fit on a single node (i.e. 8 GPUs).
+This project is for SFT, expert iteration, and RL post-training of Qwen models on GSM8k problems.
+It is designed for single-node jobs.

 Includes: **reproducible containers**, **determinism toggles**, **dataset pinning/snapshots**, and a **vLLM baseline eval**.

 ---